sebastiansibelle/toy-robot-simulator/README.md

 ## Installation

-This application has some gem dependencies whicha re used for automated testing.
+This application has some gem dependencies which are used for automated testing.
 Gem dependencies can be found in the Gemfile.

 Install gem dependencies with [Bundler](http://bundler.io/ "Bundler"):